The Court of Cassation validates the use of saliva tests without proof of their reliability

 Why did the Court of Cassation overturn the court of appeal’s decision?

-• They allow authorization of a biological sample which can then establish the offense in an irrefutable way.
+- They allow for authorization of a biological sample which can then irrefutably establish the offense.

-The Court of Cassation therefore ruled that the court of appeal had made a legal error by annulling the procedure for a reason that was not legally founded.
+The Court of Cassation therefore ruled that the court of appeal committed a legal error by annulling the procedure on a legally unfounded basis.

 Consequence: the decision is overturned and the case will be retried.

-What are the consequences for drivers and road safety prevention?
+What are the consequences for motorists and road safety prevention?

-This decision strengthens the legitimacy of saliva tests, which are now indisputable, even if their reliability is not demonstrated on a case-by-case basis.
+This decision reinforces the legitimacy of saliva tests, which are now indisputable, even if their reliability is not demonstrated on a case-by-case basis.
 This raises several questions:

-From now on, a positive screening will hardly be contestable in court, except in cases of clear procedural error.
-This strengthens law enforcement powers but also potentially reduces defense options for drivers.
+From now on, a positive screening result will be difficult to contest in court, except in cases of obvious procedural error.
+This strengthens the powers of law enforcement but also potentially reduces the means of defense for drivers. -

-This decision highlights the importance of raising more awareness rather than limiting to a strictly repressive framework.
+This decision highlights the importance of raising more awareness rather than limiting ourselves to a strictly punitive framework.
 Indeed, many drivers do not know how long drugs remain detectable in their system, which can expose them to a positive test even if they no longer feel the effects.

 Screening and prevention: what balance?